isomerpages/mlaw-pdo/_criminal-defence-aid/Scope of Assistance.md

 The Public Defender's Office will **not** handle criminal proceedings relating to:

-a.
-Offences punishable by death;
+a.&nbsp;&nbsp;&nbsp;&nbsp; Offences punishable by death;

-b.
-Offences that are regulatory in nature (for e.g., traffic summons) and departmental charges;
+b.&nbsp;&nbsp;&nbsp;&nbsp; Offences that are regulatory in nature (for e.g., traffic summons) and departmental charges;

-c.
-Offences under 10 Acts relating to gambling, organised and syndicate crime, and terrorism;
+c.&nbsp;&nbsp;&nbsp;&nbsp; Offences under 10 Acts relating to gambling, organised and syndicate crime, and terrorism;

 d.
 Offences prosecuted by private person